CCRGeneticsBranch/scRNAseq_snakemake_pipeline/README.md

-Snakemake pipeline for scRNA-seq gene expression data analysis.
+Snakemake pipeline for scRNA-seq gene expression data analysis in biowulf.
 Starts from cellRanger output.

 Inputs: